 The tax returns for the Organization are subject to review and examination by federal, state and local authorities.
 The Organization is not aware of any activities that would jeopardize its tax-exempt status.
-The tax returns for the fiscal years 2010 to 2012 are open for examination by federal, state and local authorities.

 Cash and Cash Equivalents

 For financial statement purposes, the Organization considers cash and cash equivalents to include cash in banks and money market funds held in its investment account.